-Renewable Connections is investigating the potential for a 15MW solar energy farm on 28 hectares of agricultural land of approximately north of Tushingham, Cheshire.
-Once operational, the project would supply enough power for 5,200 homes, and make a valuable contribution towards tackling the climate emergency in Cheshire West and Chester Council.
+Renewable Connections is investigating the potential for a solar energy farm up to 18.75MW located north of Cheshire in Tushingham.
+Once operational, the project would supply enough power for up to 6,799 homes, and make a valuable contribution towards tackling the climate emergency in Cheshire West and Chester Council.

-As we prepare an application to submit to Cheshire West and Chester Council, Renewable Connections is undertaking consultation to inform local communities of our proposed plans and invite any feedback.
-We will also be hosting virtual community information events to present our proposals and answer any questions given the COVID-19 pandemic.
+Prior to submitting a planning application to Cheshire West and Chester Council in 2021, Renewable Connections undertook consultation to inform local communities of our proposed plans and invite any feedback.

 18,875 megawatt hours supplied each year